punkymx/real-estate-ai-portfolio/docs/authentication.md

 Includes error handling for validation failures and unique constraint violations (e.g., duplicate email).

+5. Backend Setup: API Routes for User Management (src/app/api/admin/users/route.js and src/app/api/admin/users/[id]/route.js) These API routes allow administrators to list, update, and delete users.

+Route for Listing Users: src/app/api/admin/users/route.js

+GET handler:

+Requires the user to be authenticated and have the ADMIN role.

+Returns a list of all users (excluding hashed passwords).

+Includes createdAt and updatedAt for sorting and display.

+Route for Managing Users by ID: src/app/api/admin/users/[id]/route.js

+PUT handler:

+Requires the user to be authenticated and have the ADMIN role.

+Updates the role of a specific user.

+Implements crucial protection: An ADMIN cannot change their own role to a non-ADMIN role.

+DELETE handler:

+Requires the user to be authenticated and have the ADMIN role.

+Deletes a specific user from the database.

+Implements crucial protection: An ADMIN cannot delete their own account.

-5. Database Schema Update (prisma/schema.prisma)
+6. Database Schema Update (prisma/schema.prisma)
-To support NextAuth.js's database adapter and custom user registration, the following models were added/updated in schema.prisma:
+To support NextAuth.js's database adapter, user roles, and timestamps, the following models were added/updated in schema.prisma:

-User: Stores user information (email, name, hashed password).
+User: Stores user information (email, name, hashed password, role, timestamps).

+An enum Role (CLIENT, AGENT, ADMIN) and a role field with @default(CLIENT) were added.

+createdAt (@default(now())) and updatedAt (@updatedAt) fields were added for automatic creation and last update timestamp tracking.

-Account: Links users to external authentication providers (even for credentials, it manages provider details).
+Account: Links users to external authentication providers.

 Session: Stores active user sessions.

-VerificationToken: Used for email-based authentication flows (e.g., passwordless sign-in), though not actively used in the current CredentialsProvider setup.
+VerificationToken: Used for email-based authentication flows.

-Migration: After updating the schema, npx prisma migrate dev --name add_auth_models was executed to apply these changes to the database.
+Migration: After updating the schema, npx prisma migrate dev --name <migration_name> was executed to apply these changes to the database.
+In case of issues with existing data, a complete reset of the development database was performed.

-SQLite Specific Adjustments: Removed @db.Text annotations for String? fields in the Account model, as SQLite handles large text fields differently.
-Also, added @map to Session.sessionToken to ensure unique constraint names compatible with SQLite.

-6. Environment Variable (.env.local)
+7. Environment Variable (.env.local)
 NEXTAUTH_SECRET: A long, random string is required for signing JWTs.
 This variable must be set in .env.local and kept secret.

+8. Image Optimization Configuration (next.config.mjs)
+To allow the next/image component to load images from external domains, these domains must be explicitly configured.

+images.remotePatterns: Used to list allowed hostnames from which images can be loaded.
+This is vital for Next.js image security and optimization.

+Backend Validation: Additional validation was implemented in the property API routes (/api/properties and /api/properties/[id]) to verify image URLs before they are saved to the database.
+This prevents server errors caused by invalid or unpermitted image URLs and provides user feedback.

-7. Frontend Setup
+9. Frontend Setup
 a.
 Session Provider Wrapper (src/components/providers/NextAuthProvider.js) To resolve the React Context is unavailable in Server Components error when using SessionProvider in layout.js, a dedicated client component wrapper was created.